Skip to content

 • An in-depth study on Germany 1918 to 1945, including Weimar Germany and the Third Reich

-• Coursework on American History in the inter war period
+• Coursework on American History in the inter war period, currently focused on prohibition in the USA.

 Pupils also complete a historical investigation on American civil rights history.
 This extended essay allows the student to research an area of interest independently and to use a range of primary and secondary materials of their choice.

-Please consult the Sixth Form Handbook (pdf) for further information
+Please consult the Sixth Form Handbook for further information

 Download the History Curriculum Journey (pdf)